NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 from Charon, Pluto’s moon.
 As seen later in the text, it returns reasonable results on the Moon as far as 85° and even 89.6° South.

-Currently, ``sfs`` is computationally expensive, and is practical only for DEMs whose width and height are several thousand pixels.
-It can be sensitive to errors in the position and orientation of the cameras, the accuracy of the initial DEM, and to the value of the two weights it uses.
+The ``sfs`` program is sensitive to errors in the position and orientation of the cameras, the accuracy of the initial DEM, and to the value of the weights it uses.
 Yet, with some effort, it can work quite well.

 A tool named ``parallel_sfs`` is provided (:numref:`parallel_sfs`) that parallelizes ``sfs`` using multiple processes (optionally on multiple machines) by splitting the input DEM into tiles with padding, running ``sfs`` on each tile, and then blending the results.
+It was used to create DEMs of dimensions 10,000 by 10,000 pixels.

 The ``sfs`` program can model position-dependent albedo, different exposure values for each camera, shadows in the input images, and regions in the DEM occluded from the Sun.
-It can refine the positions and orientations of the cameras.

 The tool works by minimizing the cost function